WindowsAppsTeam15/ProdicerBG/README.md

 (Up to 9 points) Use some kind of remote data:

--   I would suggest using again Parse.com for our remote data;
+-   I would suggest using again Parse.com or try node.js as this course goes at the same time;

 (Up to 7 points) Service for a background jobs: